Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Restrictions

-Complete no-fly zone over National Historic Landmark District (Main Street historic district).
-No-fly zones also cover school zones, cemeteries, hospitals, large gatherings, water storage facilities.
-Permits available with 45 days advance notice from City Commission.
+No-fly zone over entire historic district (Main Street), school zones, cemeteries, hospitals, large gatherings, and water storage facilities.
+Commercial permits available with 45-day advance notice.

 View source